State Equitable Recovery Coalition

 “Now more than ever, we need an all-hands-on-deck approach to support states building an inclusive and resilient recovery for America’s working families, and that’s the goal of the State Equitable Recovery Coalition.
 Governors continue to be at the forefront of that work.
 We are proud to support NGA and the coalition to advance this work and our mutual commitment to economic, social and racial justice for all in the United States.”David Etzwiler, CEO of the Siemens Foundation

-Additionally, the NGA Center for Best Practices will host a series of action labs for Governors’ staff and state teams that focus on intersectional issues with the common goal of increasing economic opportunity for students and workers with low income, particularly Black, Latinx and Indigenous communities and women, while achieving racial equity in access, success and outcomes in postsecondary education and workforce development programs.
-These action labs will be focused on tangible steps states can take to advance these goals.
+The NGA Center for Best Practices is hosting a series of action labs for Governors’ staff and state teams that focus on intersectional issues with the common goal of increasing economic opportunity for students and workers with low income.

-For more information about the State Equitable Recovery Coalition please contact Rachel Hirsch at RHirsch@NGA.ORG.
+For more information about the State Equitable Recovery Coalition please contact Amanda Winters at AWinters@NGA.ORG.

 - Association of Community College Trustees